-The current procedure for forecasting total water level in the UK is as follows.
+The current procedure for forecasting total water level in the UK is as follows:

-- 1. Run a barotropic shelf model (CS3X, currently transitioning to NEMO surge O'Neill and Saulter, 2017) in tide-and-surge mode forced by an ensemble of wind and pressure from the current weather forecast to give time series $M_s(x, t)$ at each location x.
-Also run the shelf model in tide-only mode to get $M_t(x, t)$.
-Get the residual from these models, $M_r = M_s - M_t$. - 2.
-At individual tide-gauge locations, derive a tide harmonic prediction $\tilde{G}(\mathbf{x}{g}, t)$ based on past records.
+- 1. Run a barotropic shelf model (CS3X, currently transitioning to NEMO Surge (O'Neill and Saulter, 2017)) in tide-and-surge mode, forced by an ensemble of wind and pressure from the current weather forecast to give timeseries $M_s(\boldsymbol{x},t)$ at each location \boldsymbol{x} .
+Also run the shelf model in tide-only mode, to get $M_t(\boldsymbol{x},t)$.
+Get the residual from these models, $M_r = M_s M_t$. - 2.
+At individual tide-gauge locations, derive a tide harmonic prediction $\tilde{G}(\boldsymbol{x}g,t)$ based on past records.
 This is assumed to be more accurate locally than the model tide. - 3.
-Forecast the total water level F at each location as model residual plus gauge harmonic prediction, $F(\mathbf{x}g, t) = M_r(\mathbf{x}g, t) + \tilde{G}(\mathbf{x}g, t).$ - 4.
+Forecast the total water level F at each location as model residual plus gauge harmonic prediction, $F(x_q,t) = M_r(x_q,t) + \tilde{G}(x_q,t)$. - 4.
 Finally, it has been proposed (Hibbert et al., 2015) that the forecast could apply various "empirical corrections" to nudge the forecast towards the observed level G based on the mismatch of the peak tide over the last few days.
-However, no formal correction schemes have been implemented.
+However no formal correction schemes have been implemented.

-2.1 Tide-and-surge model
+45 2.1 Tide-and-surge model

 Similar procedures are implemented elsewhere in the world, so in this paper we replace the regional models with GTSM.

-This is the forward Global Tide and Surge Model developed at Deltares on the basis of Delft-FM (Flexible Mesh) (Verlaan et al., 2015; Irazoqui Apecechea et al., 2018).
-The version used in this paper has a resolution from around 50 km in the open ocean to around 5 km at the coast.
-We ran the model in two modes: tide only (M_t) and tide and surge (M_s) .
-The atmospheric forcing used was the ECMWF (European Centre for Medium-Range Weather Forecasts) ERA-Interim 6hourly reanalysis (Dee et al., 2011) downloaded at 0.25° resolution but from a spherical harmonic equivalent to $\sim 0.75^{\circ}$.
-Validation of the major tidal coefficients has been favourable, and although the model under-predicts the effect of tropical cyclones due to coarse temporal and spatial resolution in the weather reanalysis, most surge events are captured.
+This is the forward Global Tide and Surge Model developed at Deltares, on a base of Delft-FM (Flexible Mesh) (Verlaan et al., 2015.; Irazoqui Apecechea et al., 2018 (In review)).
+The version used in this paper has resolution from around 50 km in the open ocean to around 5 km at the coast.
+We ran the model in two modes, tide-only M_t and tide-and-surge M_s .
+The atmospheric forcing used was the ECMWF (European Centre for Medium-Range Weather Forecasting) ERA- 55 Interim 6-hourly reanalysis (Dee et al., 2011), downloaded at 0.25° resolution but from a spherical harmonic equivalent to $\sim 0.75^{\circ}$.
+Validation of the major tidal coefficients has been favourable, and although the model under-predicts the effect of tropical cyclones, due to coarse temporal and spatial resolution in the weather reanalysis, most surge events are captured.
 We make the assumption that tropical cyclones at any given location are sufficiently rare that the tidal coefficients fitted over a year should not be very different if those surges are underestimated.
-Due to limitations of data storage and postprocessing, the output from the model was only saved at high frequency at all grid points for 1 month (January 2012) and a subset of coastal points for the year 2013.
-All runs were preceded by 11 days of spin-up.
+Due to limitations of data storage and post-processing the output from the model was only saved at high frequency at all grid points for one month (Jan 2012) and a subset of coastal points for the year 2013.
+All runs were preceded by 11 days spin-up.